progress/Spark-Toolkit-Demos/README.md

 Each demo is an "ABL Web App" project meant to work within a PAS instance.
 To make the setup process quick, there is an Ant build script in each project's "AppServer" directory.
 Simply running `ant create` will create a suitable PAS instance at a predetermined location (C:\PASOE) and automatically include the proper PROPATH entries and files to start the instance.

+## Internal Libraries

+The demo applications utilize [JSDO version 5.0.0](https://github.com/progress/JSDO) for managing data against Progress Data Objects.
+NOTE: This release changes the promise object to ES6 Promises, which alters the returned parameters.
+This affects data requests but not callback methods, and the related code in the demos has been updated to reflect this change.

 ## Third-Party Libraries

 Please be aware that the supplied demos make use of various third-party libraries (JQuery, Bootstrap, etc.) for use within the static/interface portions of the demo applications.
 All source should be supplied as per open-source licenses require, though there is a full copy of the Telerik KendoUI Professional components for JQuery included for evaluation purposes only.
 To get more information about the trial please visit [https://www.telerik.com/download-login-v2-kendoui](https://www.telerik.com/download-login-v2-kendoui) to sign up.
 A proper developer license is required for long-term use of these libraries!